workmanjack/lyric-mood-classification/README.md

 - Train an LSTM network with the train dataset and evaluate its performance on the dev dataset.
 - Adjust parameters as needed.
 Evaluate performance on the test dataset.
 - Sample the trained model to produce lyrics of a specified mood.

+## Python Environment Setup

+First, make sure you have Python 3.6+ installed.

+Then, run through the following commands:

+- `python -m venv .venv_w266_project`
+- Windows: `.venv_w266_project\Scripts\activate.bat`
+- Linux: `source .venv_w266_project/Scripts/activate`
+- `pip install -r requirements.txt` - this will install all required packages and might take several minutes

+## Downloading Data

+The original dataset is quite large.
+Too large, in fact, to be stored in the github repo.
+To download the data, please run script download_data.py.

+`python download_data.py`

+This will download the data into the _data_ directory.
+This will take several minutes.

+## Useful Links

+(Python code for interacting with musicmatch lyrics)[https://github.com/tbertinmahieux/MSongsDB/tree/master/Tasks_Demos/Lyrics]

+(Scraping song lyrics from Genius.com)[https://www.johnwmillr.com/scraping-genius-lyrics/}